BlogMedical cannabis: modern treatments for migraines

 Research on medical cannabis and migraine

-While more research is needed on the potential role of medical cannabis in managing headaches and migraines, a literature review concluded that the data is “encouraging”, with “beneficial long-term and short-term effects”.
+While more research is needed on the role of medical cannabis in managing headaches and migraines, a literature review concluded that the data is “encouraging”, with “beneficial long-term and short-term effects”.

 One study published in the Journal of Pain in 2019 found that inhaled cannabis could reduce migraine severity by almost 50%.
 Cannabis reduced migraine severity regardless of the type, dose, THC, or CBD content, however, reductions in headache severity were significantly greater with concentrates than with flowers.